 Healthy Breakfast Cookies Recipe

-I shared a brilliant breakfast over at Once a Month Meals and I just had to share it here, too: Healthy Breakfast Cookies.
+I just have to share Healthy Breakfast Cookies.
 Lest you think I’ve developed a super duper mega ego, I say brilliant because I adapted the idea from another blogger.
 Myscha posted What’s Cooking?
 Breakfast Cookies over at Wisebread.com and the idea is simply brilliant.
 Healthy breakfast cookies.
 Now these are meant for those on a diet, but I used whole milk (you can use almond or coconut milk for a vegan option) and extra applesauce to make them kid-friendly.

 And, BONUS, I used up one of my lurking freezer items.
 I had 3 bananas frozen in a bag.
 I’ll definitely be trying this recipe again and I may try it with a fruit other than bananas (maybe pumpkin puree or more applesauce) because we have a neighbor with banana allergies.
 It’s nice to share…if they don’t get gobbled up before that’s possible.
 We ate these cookies in two days.
 And we didn’t have to feel guilty at all.
 Excellent.